 1. Choose an area sufficiently large to safely accelerate ATV to 30 mph and to brake to a stop.
-2. Accelerate to 30 mph; then release the throttle lever and compress brake lever to decelerate to 0-5 mph.
+2. Accelerate to 30 mph; then compress brake lever to decelerate to 0-5 mph.
 3. Repeat procedure twenty times.

 Do not attempt sudden stops or put yourself into a situation where a sudden stop will be required until the brake pads are properly burnished.